DREAM Act: 2011

 On May 11, 2011, then Senate majority leader Harry Reid reintroduced the DREAM Act in the Senate.
 Some Republicans who had supported the bill in the past, including Sen. John Cornyn of Texas, Jon Kyl of Arizona, John McCain of Arizona, and Lindsey Graham of South Carolina, withheld their votes, objecting that such a bill should not be granted without increasing immigration enforcement.
 Reid indicated that he would consider adding a workplace enforcement measure in the DREAM Act that would require every employer to use E-Verify, the government's Internet-based work eligibility verification system.
 President Obama supported the bill as one of his efforts to reform the US immigration system.

-In July 2011, the state of California enacted the California DREAM Act, giving illegal immigrant students access to private college scholarships for state schools.
+In July 2011, the state of California enacted the California DREAM Act, giving undocumented immigrant students access to private college scholarships for state schools.
 In August, the state of Illinois authorized a privately funded scholarship plan for children of immigrants regardless of legal status.